mund3rs/tweepol/README.md

 # tweepol
-Twitter bot to create word clouds from specified accounts
+Python Twitter bot that collates all posts from specified accounts and generates statistics and word clouds from account word use.